sin22/NIM/README.md

-# game
+# NIM Game
-test
-test 2
+Just trying to build a game